Skip to content

 ModeBehavior

-"off"No pass-through (default)
+"off"No pass-through (the default)

-"in"Always pass input to output
+"in"Always pass input straight to output

-let bass = MidiTrack(2, 100).input("kb", 1); // Only channel 1 from input
+let bass = MidiTrack(2, 100).input("kb", 1); // only channel 1 from "kb"

-let omni = MidiTrack(3, 80).input("all"); // All ports, all channels
+let omni = MidiTrack(3, 80).input("all"); // every port, every channel

-let cutoff_signal = Cc(74); // CC 74 from any channel
+let cutoff = Cc(74); // CC 74, any channel

 let mod_wheel = Cc(0, 1); // CC 1 on channel 0